delainewendling/github-exercises/README.md

 # github-exercises
-A repo to test out GitHub
+A repo for Michael, Delaine, and Chris to learn about GitHub